-Carolina Rahima, Co-Owner, Co-Founder
+Carolina Rahima, Co-Founder

 (Instructor: Salsa, Bachata, Kizomba, Cha Cha Cha)